umer-amjad/Sudoku-Solver-2000/README.md

 A sudoku solver written in C++, based on the algorithm used in my Sudoku Solver made in Racket, but with improvements making it up to 1000 times faster.
 Additionally, it can solve any n^2 by n^2 Sudoku puzzle.

 ### How To Use ###
-The class template `Sudoku<int n>` is provided to represent an n^2 by n^2 puzzle.
-It has a constructor which takes as an input an array of size n^2 * n^2.
+The class template `Sudoku<int MAGNITUDE>` is provided to represent an MAGNITUDE<sup>2</sup> by MAGNITUDE<sup>2</sup> puzzle.
+It has a constructor which takes as an input an array of size MAGNITUDE<sup>2</sup> * MAGNITUDE<sup>2</sup>.

-~~Once this field is set, you can enter in your sudoku as an array in the first line of main.cpp.
-Running the program will then solve this puzzle, as well as display the time taken to solve 1000 identical puzzles to the one entered (but re-running the algorithm every time).
-If one just wants the solution, this timer can be commented out or removed. ~~

-The first output in the pair of outputs <bool, Sudoku> is true if a solution was found, and false if the puzzle does not have any solutions.
+Then, the function `solve` can be called.
+If `sudoku` is the name of a variable of type `Sudoku<n>` for `n` some positive integer, then it can be solved by calling `solve(sudoku)`.
+This outputs a variable of type `pair<Sudoku, bool>`.
+The first output in the pair of outputs is the solution if one was found.
+The second output in the pair of outputs is true if a solution was found, and false if the puzzle does not have any solutions.

 If the input given is an ill-formed puzzle which allows for multiple solution, only one solution is found.
+However, in this case, if one wants to find all possible solutions, one can use the `exhaustiveSolve` function, which takes as its first argument the Sudoku puzzle, and as a second argument (by reference) an empty vector of Sudoku puzzles.
+This second argument will be populated with all solutions find while the algorithm runs.

-The insertion operator << has been overloaded to display a Sudoku puzzle.
-The output adjusts itself if the puzzle's magnitude is large enough that more than one digit is required per number.
+The insertion operator `<<` has been overloaded to display a Sudoku puzzle.
+The output adjusts itself appropriately as needed depending on the size of the puzzle.

-Note that the project was written using C++14, but the features used should allow compiling in older versions.
+The project was written using C++14 and can be compuled accordingly.

 ### Future Plans ###

 Short term plans include:
 - Increase algorithmic efficiency (this will be implemented in the "createNeighbour" function) (IN PROGRESS)
-- Create a template out of the Sudoku class (with the template parameter being the size (or "MAGNITUDE") of the Sudoku) so that sudokus of different magnitudes can be solved without re-compiling the program
 - More user-friendly command-line interface, to input puzzles in the command line instead of in the code itself
-- ~~Finding the set of all possible solutions for ill-formed puzzles, as well as the number of all possible solutions~~

 Long term plans include:
 - Using an image detection library to solve Sudoku puzzles input as images